dssg/cincinnati/README.md

 `export OUTPUT_FOLDER="/absolute/path/to/output/folder"`

-Consider adding that to your profile so it gets loaded every time you log in.
+Consider adding that to your shell profile.

 ##Clone the repo

+Clone the repo in `$ROOT_FOLDER`

 `git clone https://github.com/dssg/cincinnati $ROOT_FOLDER`